imposterSyndromium/imposterSyndromium.github.io/project-docs/overview.md

 # Project Overview

 ## Project Vision
-ImposterSyndromium is dedicated to providing innovative technology solutions with a focus on performance, accessibility, and user experience.
-Our mission is to create a digital presence that showcases our commitment to excellence in technology and design.
+Personal portfolio website for Robin O'Brien, showcasing skills, projects, and professional experience.
+The site focuses on performance, accessibility, and user experience while providing an engaging digital presence that reflects a passion for technology and continuous improvement.

 ## Core Objectives
 1. Create a modern, responsive website that works seamlessly across all devices